tommyteee/tutorial-sentiment-analysis-in-r/README.md

-This notebook is written an r for sentiment analysis. feel free to explore
+This notebook is written in R for sentiment analysis. feel free to explore